realworldocaml/book/book/command-line-parsing/README.md

   anon ("filename" %: string)
 ```

-Here, `anon` is used to signal the parsing of an anonymous argument, and the
+Here, `anon` is used to signal the parsing of an anonymous argument,
-expression `("filename" %: string)` indicates the textual name of the
+and the expression `("filename" %: string)` indicates the textual name
-argument and specification that describes the kind of value that is expected.
+of the argument and specification that describes the kind of value
-The textual name is used for generating help text, and the specification is
+that is expected.
+The textual name is used for generating help text,
+and the specification, which has type `Command.Arg_type.t`, is used
-used both to nail down the OCaml type of the returned value (`string`, in
+both to nail down the OCaml type of the returned value (`string`, in
 this case) and to guide features like input validation.
-The values `anon`,
+The values
-`string` and `%:` all come from the `Command.Param` module.
+`anon`, `string` and `%:` all come from the `Command.Param` module.

 ### Defining basic commands